Free South Dakota Arrests, Criminal Records & Probation Search

 Source: Bureau of Justice Statistics

-The SDDOC has an inmate locator tool and people finder which is expounded upon in the section below when finding state offenders; this South Dakota Probation Search Tool can also be used to find offenders who may be on probation.
+The SDDOC has an inmate locator tool and people finder, which is expounded upon in the section below when finding state offenders; this South Dakota Probation Search Tool can also be used to look up SD offenders on probation.

 • South Dakota Department of Corrections number (SDDOC #)